Stochastic maximum principle for problems with delay with general dependence on the past: Introduction

-Notice that equation \eqref{ABSDEtrascinata-aggiunta-intro} does not make sense in differential form: the term is well defined when $\mu$ is absolutely continuous with respect to the Lebesgue measure.
-In order to be able to work with differentials, we will consider an ABSDE where $\mu$ is approximated by a sequence of regular measures $(\mu^n)_{n\geq 1}$ absolutely continuous with respect to the Lebesgue measure on $[T-d,T]$, so that the differential
+is well defined when $\mu$ is absolutely continuous with respect to the Lebesgue measure.
+In order to be able to work with differentials, we will consider an ABSDE where $\mu$ is approximated by a sequence of finite regular measures $(\mu^n)_{n\geq 1}$ absolutely continuous with respect to the Lebesgue measure on $[T-d,T]$, so that the differential

-makes sense.
+makes sense (here $ \mu^{n,T}(A)=\mu^n(A-T)$).
 In this way, for the approximating ABSDE the differential form makes sense.
 The ABSDE \eqref{ABSDEtrascinata-aggiunta-intro} is a new type of linear ABSDEs, already considered in \cite{GMO}: in the present paper for the solution of \eqref{ABSDEtrascinata-aggiunta-intro} we are able to give a representation which is the analogous of the one for linear BSDEs.